 As you plan for the special event, you will need to assign individual staff to specific tasks.
 Assess the skills of your workforce and try to fit the person to the task, which will yield the best results.
 Often, the working hands will be those of volunteers.
 It is essential to get a firm commitment from those who have volunteered their time and energy.
 Important jobs should be filled from those committed to the special event.
 Do not rely on last minute volunteers to fill critical positions.
 Be sure to have alternates in mind, in case the volunteers you have scheduled do not show up.

 Once you've determined you staffing needs, contact a local broker or your lawyer to make sure you are covered should an employee or volunteer get injured at your event.
-General liability policies such as the ones offered through www.theeventhelper.com will not provide coverage to employees or volunteers.
-Worker's compensation should be obtained for your employees.
+General Liability policies such as the ones offered through www.theeventhelper.com will not provide coverage for injuries to employees or volunteers.
+Worker's Compensation should be obtained for your employees.
 It is recommended that your volunteer agreement includes a valid waiver or release of liability.